"We're on a Learning Safari"

 Letters learned to date: all lowercase letters have been introduced; all uppercase letters have been introduced...look for the FUNdations workbook to come home later this week!

-Readers' Workshop: We're ready to build our reading muscles as we begin Unit 3 in our Readers' Workshop curriculum, "Bigger Books, Bigger Reading Muscles"!
+Readers' Workshop: We're showing our stuff as "Avid Readers" in Unit 4 in our Readers' Workshop curriculum!
 We will continue to use leveled books during this time, as well as for our 'book shopping' experience.
-Soon, I'll be providing parents with some meaningful information about ways you can add to your child's experience at home.
+Book shopping will continue through next week before concluding for the year.

 Book shopping will take place as follows: